0xdefh/0xdefh.github.io/_posts/2025-01-25-OSINT-TTP-Scam-Fraud-Hunting-Tips.md

 - SMS Phishing
 - Google / Youtube / Facebook Ads or Ads in General

--> These are the cases that know about
+-> These are the cases that know about, these most likely is a product of what's known to be phishing kit

-So in order to tracking these type of stuff we need to find where can information told
+So in order to tracking these type of stuff we need to find where can information will store

 ## Study Case 1: Telegram Login Panel